-The fact is, few brokers actively manage your accounts.
-They go into their Monday morning meetings, find out which stocks and mutual funds pay them the highest fees and push them.
+The fact is, only a few brokers actively manage your accounts.
+They go into their Monday morning meetings, find out which stocks and mutual funds pay them the highest fees, and push them.
 Most accounts and trades are based on computer calculations and not one-on-one personal account management.

 I’ll give you an example of this.
-I was at a client’s house, and she was telling me how great of a relationship she had with her broker.
-She had about $220,000 and was bragging about how much she meant to her broker.
-I asked her if I could prove to her that her broker didn’t know her
+I was at a client’s house, and she told me how great of a relationship she had with her broker.
+She had about $220,000 and bragged about how much she meant to her broker.
+I asked her if I could prove that her broker didn’t know her

-that well and that her $220,000 was not that important to him.
+that well and that her $220,000 was unimportant to him.
 We called her broker on speakerphone.
 She stated her name and said she wanted to liquidate her accounts to move them to another company.
-We heard silence on the line, and he then said, “I thought you trusted me and we had a great relationship.”
+We heard silence on the line, and he said, “I thought you trusted me, and we had a great relationship.”
 She said she was tired of losing money and wanted to go through with it.
 He then said, “Who is this I am talking to?”
 She gave her name again, and we heard silence for a few seconds.
 He then said, “Oh my gosh!
 You gave me a heart attack.
 I thought you were someone else.”
 Even I was stunned at this comment.
-He admitted on the phone that she was not an important client and he did not even know of her.
-Needless to say, she moved the money right away to our Safe Money accounts.
+He admitted on the phone that she was not an important client and did not even know of her.
+She moved the money right away to our Safe Money accounts.